jcarbs706/Python/README.md

 # Python
-# Repositiry to learn Python
+# Repository to learn Python